Lady Anne Barnard to Henry Dundas, 11 June 1798

 5.2 Andrew Barnard had lost his Secretaryship when the Cape was returned to Batavian control.
 No further position was offered him in spite of his and his wife’s efforts – the governing ministry had changed, Pitt and Dundas were out of office and Anne Barnard’s lines of influence in the encouraging patronage had foreclosed.
 But when Dundas returned to political office, Barnard was reappointed to his post as Cape Secretary.
 His health was uncertain, but no British-based post was offered.
 With reluctance he returned in early 1807 without his wife, who stayed to lobby for a British post for him.
 Having had stomach and bowel problems for some time, Andrew Barnard died not long after arriving back in the Cape.

 5.3 Anne Barnard continued her interesting way through a long life.
 She adopted her husband’s illegitimate daughter, conceived with a black servant in a Cape Town family he was friendly with when he remained at the Cape and Anne had left for Britain.
-She also looked after the daughters of his two illegitimate sons from before he was married.
+She also looked after the daughters of his two illegitimate sons from before she married him.
 She entertained much, painted much, wrote much.
 Her letters, her diaries and her journal remain of deep interest now.

 5.4 For details of WWW research on the Barnard letters, see the Lady Anne Barnard Letters entry on the Collections pages, which also provides a short reading list.